Flat 60% off

 !

 In this prefix list, there is a default implicit deny statement at the end of the prefix list.
-These prefix list can directly be used in BGP neighbor statement inbound or outbound to filter IP address prefixes.
+These prefix lists can be directly used in the BGP neighbor statement, inbound or outbound, to filter IP address prefixes.
 As an example, below is the BGP configuration.

 !